makersacademy/rps-challenge/README.md

 - the game will choose a random option
 - a winner will be declared

 As always you can use google your notes and everything else.
 This is a challenge for you and you only!
-And you must submit a pull request to this repo with your challenge solution (or partial solution) by 9am Monday morning.

 **Rōnin BANZAI!!!!**